khowling/fn-databricks-automate/README.md

 ### Steps

  1. Create the __Service Principal__.
-This is the identity the function will use to create the Databricks Pool
+This is the identity the function will use to create the Databricks PAT and Pool

     ```
     az ad sp create-for-rbac --name <fn_name>